artefactual/atom-docs/user-manual/access-content/navigate.rst

 :term:`rights holders <rights record>`, and :term:`taxonomies <taxonomy>`.
 When selecting from the Manage menu's :term:`drop-down <drop-down menu>`, the user is redirected to a browse page for the selected :term:`entity` or record type.
+Users can also access the :term:`Jobs <job>` page for managing asynchrononous jobs run in the background - for more information, see:
+:ref:`manage-jobs`

-The Manage menu is distinct from the :term:`Browse menu` (available next to the :term:`search box` in the :term:`header bar`), in that it offers users direct access to browse pages that are not available to unauthenticated (i.e. not logged in) users - public users who are not logged in cannot view accessions, donor records, physical storage locations, rights records, or access the full taxonomies list.
+The Manage menu is distinct from the :term:`Browse menu` (available next to the :term:`search box` in the :term:`header bar`), in that it offers users direct access to browse pages that are not available to unauthenticated (i.e. not logged in) users - public users who are not logged in cannot view accessions, donor records, physical storage locations, rights records, or access the full taxonomies list and the jobs page.

 **Find more information on working with:**